emilypeto/KindleBrowserPatch/README.md

 - Your [device nickname](https://wiki.mobileread.com/wiki/Kindle_Serial_Numbers) such as `PW5` or `KOA2`
 - Your device firmware version, which can be found in Kindle settings --> 3 dot menu --> Device info
 - A link to a `bugreport.tar.gz`

-In most cases, given this information, I'll be able to create an update that adds support for your device.

 ## Compiling
 Build [koxtoolchain](https://github.com/koreader/koxtoolchain) for the `kindlehf` platform, then compile `kindle_browser_patch.c` using `~/x-tools/arm-kindlehf-linux-gnueabihf/bin/arm-kindlehf-linux-gnueabihf-gcc`.
 Place the compiled binary in `extensions/kindle_browser_patch/bin`.